tatey/maps.antennamate.com/README.markdown

 The site is built into `tmp/deploy`.
 The directory is deleted before building by the deploy script.
 Assets are minified.

-Finally, everything is accelorated through Cloudfront for extra low-latency goodness.
+Finally, everything is accelerated through Cloudfront for extra low-latency goodness.
 HTTP headers can be configured by editing `config/s3_bucket.yml`.

 ## Browser Compatibility